 Alt Text

 Public Health

 Of all the addiction battles behind which the American Medical Association could throw its weight, none is more important than the battle for Sprawl Recovery because the addiction of sprawl affects more Americans, and in more ways, than any other addiction.
-Walk Appeal is a one of the keys.
+Walk Appeal is one of the keys.

+Alt Text